-The 60 hour Clinical Mental Health and School Counseling concentrations are nationally accredited by CACREP through March 31, 2019.
-The Clinical Mental Health concentration has also been approved by the Ohio Counselor, Social Worker, Marriage/Family Therapist Board through March, 2019.
+The 60-hour Clinical Mental Health and School Counseling concentrations are nationally accredited by CACREP through March 31, 2027.
+The Clinical Mental Health concentration has also been met the requirement for the Ohio Counselor, Social Worker and Marriage & Family Therapist Board licensure.
 Additionally, the School Counseling concentration has been approved through the Ohio Department of Education (ODE); the Ohio Department of Higher Education until spring 2022; and the National Council for Accreditation of Teacher Education (NCATE).
 Read more about our mission and objectives.

 Grant to fund internships

 In October of 2016, the MAC Program was awarded a grant that will provide funding for paid internships as part of the ASCENT Program – Assisting Struggling Children/Adolescent/Transitional-Age Youth to Engage in New Life Transformation – that serves Seneca, Huron, Erie and Sandusky counties.
 Heidelberg is one of only three Ohio universities to receive new grant funding from the U.S. Department of Health and Human Services through the Behavioral Health Workforce Education and Training program.
 Read more.